 - Research: 12 hours (EEE 792).

 - Dissertation: 12 hours (EEE 799).

 A qualifying examination, a comprehensive exam, and the dissertation defense are required.
-Additional information on the program can be found in the Blue Student Guide published and available on the program’s webpage.
+Additional information on the program can be found in the Blue Student Guide.

 Students interested in applying to this program must submit an online application through Graduate Admissions.
 In addition, an applicant whose native language is not English must demonstrate proficiency in the English language by scoring at least 90 on the Internet Based TOEFL (iBT) exam, or an overall band score of 6.5 on the IELTS exam.
 International students seeking teaching assistantships must demonstrate proficiency in spoken English by scoring at least 26 on the speaking portion of the iBT or 50 on the ASU administered Speaking Proficiency English Assessment Kit (SPEAK).